Dyalog/ride/docs/introduction.md

 # Introduction

 !!!note
-    The use of the RIDE is subject to the conditions of the [MIT licence](https://github.com/Dyalog/ride/blob/master/licence).
-The installation and use of the RIDE does not convey any additional rights to use Dyalog or any other Dyalog products.
-Specifically, although the interpreter can be configured to allow the RIDE to debug runtime executables, you should only do this if your Dyalog licence also allows it.
+    The use of RIDE is subject to the conditions of the [MIT licence](https://github.com/Dyalog/ride/blob/master/licence).
+The installation and use of RIDE does not convey any additional rights to use Dyalog or any other Dyalog products.
+Specifically, although the interpreter can be configured to allow RIDE to debug runtime executables, you should only do this if your Dyalog licence also allows it.

-The Remote Integrated Development Environment (RIDE) is a cross-platform, graphical development environment capable of producing a rich user experience on a variety of platforms.
-It supports the interactive use of APL notation to explore data, discover algorithms and create solutions – or diagnose problems, resolve issues and resume the execution of running applications.
+RIDE is a cross-platform, graphical development environment capable of producing a rich user experience.
+With it, you can use APL interactively to explore data, discover algorithms and create solutions – or diagnose problems, resolve issues and resume the execution of running applications.

-The RIDE runs separately from the APL interpreter, and communicates with it using TCP/IP sockets.
-The RIDE can be run on macOS, Microsoft Windows and Linux (including the Raspberry Pi).
-In addition to being used as a front end for APL running locally, it can also be used to launch APL sessions on remote machines or to connect to APL interpreters that are already running – either locally or remotely.
+RIDE runs separately from the APL interpreter, but can communicate with any local or remote APL session.
+It can launch APL sessions on remote machines or to connect to APL interpreters that are already running.

-From Dyalog version 17.0, the interpreter can easily be configured to act as a web server which provides the RIDE application as a web page.
-This makes it possible to run the RIDE in a browser on any platform, without installing it locally.
-The RIDE needs to be installed on the machine where the interpreter is running, so the files can be provided as a webpage.
-Because no client-side installation is necessary, this mode is known as Zero Footprint.
+An interpreter can also provide RIDE's interface as a web page.
+This makes it possible to control a remote interpreter thorugh a browser, without installing RIDE on your machine.
+For this zero-footprint mode to work on Windows, RIDE needs to be installed on the machine where the interpreter is running, however, it comes with the interpreter installation on all other platforms.

-The RIDE has two main modes of use:

-- Providing a user interface to an interpreter engine (local or remote).

-    The RIDE is the recommended IDE for Dyalog on macOS or Linux (including the Raspberry Pi).
-In these environments, an application icon is provided to launch RIDE and an APL interpreter together.
-In this mode, the RIDE and the interpreter can be thought of as a single unit.
-Under Microsoft Windows, the native Dyalog IDE continues to provide the richest environment for the development of APL applications for Microsoft Windows users.

-- As a tool for managing connections to a collection of interpreter sessions.

-    In this mode, the RIDE-Dyalog Session dialog box is used to launch or connect to one or more interpreters.

-    !!!note
-        Although the RIDE can manage multiple concurrent Dyalog Sessions, each Dyalog Session can only be connected to a single instance of the RIDE at any one time.
+On Windows, the interpreter has a built-in IDE, which continues to provide the richest environment, however, RIDE the recommended interface on all other platforms.